Learn About SILT Conservation Lands

 4 - Rodgers road - Three Wetland Properties

-One of these lots was generously donated by the Outrim family of Calgary and two were purchased with money raised by the SILT community.
+One of these lots was generously donated by the Outrim family of Calgary and two were purchased with money raised by the Savary community.
 Wetlands are a valuable part of the ecosystem for both their physical mechanisms, such as water retention and filtration.
 They also provide critical habitat to many species of wildlife.
 Read about SILT’s three wetland properties here.

 5 - Vancouver Boulevard - Four forested properties